pnlbwh/diskusage-logging/README.md

 ## 1. Make report

 In `report-lib/` there's an R markdown document that generates a disk usage graph and a summary of last week's disk space changes.
-Generate it by running
+Generate it by running:

     makereport.sh

-which saves the report as `_data/report.html`.
+which saves the report as `_data/htmlreport/report-*.html`.

 ## 2. Mail report

-`mailreport.sh <partners_username1> <partners_username2> ...` emails a copy of the report to a
-list of PNL users.
+Email a copy of the report to a list of PNL users:

+    mailreport.sh <partners_username1> <partners_username2> ...

+## 3. Categorized spreadsheet

+Apart from generating html summary, you can also generate a spreadsheet of size-sorted entitities.
+Generate and email it by running:

+    generatesummary.sh <partners_username1> <partners_username2> ...

 # cron job scheduling